-- A computer with USB interface that is compatible with running National Instruments NI-MAX software
+- A computer with a USB interface that is compatible with running National Instruments NI-MAX software

 - A standard USB cable (Type A-B)

 - NI-MAX software

-- 1. Download and install National Instruments NI MAX software by following the installation instructions provided by National Instruments. - Connect the analyzer USB Device port and the computer using an USB cable. - Run NI MAX software.
-Click "Device and interface" at the upper left corner of the NI software interface and immediately displays the "USBTMC" device symbol.
+- 1. Download and install National Instruments NI MAX software by following the installation instructions provided by National Instruments. - 2.
+Connect the analyzer USB Device port and the computer using a USB cable. - Run NI MAX software.
+Click "Device and interface" at the upper left corner of the NI software interface and immediately display the "USBTMC" device symbol.

-4. Click "Open VISA Test Panel" option button, and then the following Interface will appear.
-Then click the "Input/Output" option button and click the "Query" option button in order to view the Read operation information.
+4. Click the "Open VISA Test Panel" option button, and then the following The interface will appear.
+Then click the "Input/Output" option button and click the "Query" option button to view the Read operation information.